+Let's look at another example, this time with an IRA owner named Francine.
 In Francine’s case, she uses her IRA funds to loan money to a company she owns a small interest in.
 However, she also manages and controls the daily operations.
 Francine is the fiduciary, thus has a close connection to the investment.

-The Prohibited Transaction rules encourage people to save for retirement, but also prevents them from taking advantage of tax benefits for their personal account.
+The IRA Prohibited Transaction rules encourage people to save for retirement, but also prevents them from taking advantage of tax benefits for their personal account.

 With a Self-Directed IRA, you’re able to invest in virtually anything.
-However, if it engages in prohibited transactions, you may jeopardize the tax-deferred status of your IRA account.
-The IRS doesn’t tell you what you can do, only what you can’t.
+However, if your IRA engages in prohibited transactions, you may jeopardize the tax-deferred status of your account.
+The IRS doesn’t tell you what you can do, only what you can’t do with your retirement account.
 For example, you can’tinvest in life insurance or collectibles.
-Other prohibited transactions include: